Fridge disposal guide

 - Waste Duty of Care Regulations 2005 - all householders getting rid of waste have a duty of care to ensure that it’s responsibly disposed of, not fly-tipped.
 This means, you either need to take it to a licensed waste facility (e.g your local HWRC) or ensure that the waste contractor collecting your waste is a registered waste carrier, which can be checked on the Environment Agency’s website here.

 - EC regulation 2037/2000 - all refrigeration units containing Ozone Depleting Substances must have the substances removed in a controlled manner before the fridge is scrapped.
 This can only be done in recycling facilities.
 If the regulations are not met you can be fined up to £2,500 and be eligible for prosecution.

-- Waste Electrical and Electronic Equipment regulations - this regulation places an obligation on anyone who manufacturers, sells, distributes and disposes of fridges to reuse, recycle and recover them whenever possible.
+- Waste Electrical and Electronic Equipment regulations (aka the WEEE regs) - fundamental to how appliances are disposed of, these (among many other things) oblige anyone who manufacturers, sells, distributes and disposes of fridges and freezers to reuse, recycle and recover them whenever possible.

 A fridge is recycled by following these steps:

 - First, the refrigerant and oil inside the motor of the fridge are removed.

 - The motor of the fridge is then removed and recycled.